Are Edibles Dangerous

 Long-Term Side Effects of Taking Edibles

 Although cannabis edibles are generally considered safe for occasional and moderate use by most adults, prolonged and excessive consumption can result in various potential short-term and long-term side effects.
-Knowing about these potential repercussions is crucial to make informed decisions about your consumption patterns.
+Knowing about these potential repercussions is crucial to making informed decisions about your consumption patterns.
 Consistent intake of edibles may lead to several long-term side effects, such as:

 THC-infused edibles can harm cognitive abilities,